 Victoria Mendoza, an HR tech expert and the CEO of MediaPeanut, has fully embraced AI tools for her hiring and onboarding.
 She believes AI-supported appraisal software is the future.
 “Based on our research, by 2025, data center spending on AI processors will grow by over four times,” says Ms. Mendoza.
-She goes on to say that the global AI market is forecasted to hit $89.8 billion.
+She says that the global AI market is forecasted to hit $89.8 billion.

-Staying ahead is important for experts like Ms. Mendoza, but she also points to an important part of resume checking software: the elimination of bias.
+Staying ahead is essential for experts like Ms. Mendoza, but she also points to an important part of resume checking software: eliminating bias.
 “Influential factors such as demographic details can be completely ignored while screening candidates because of AI software,” she says.

 Avoid Any Unnecessary Disadvantages

 “For those choosing to write a resume on their own without a paid platform, understand that you may be at a disadvantage,” says Patrick Casey, the Director of Growth Marketing at Felix Health.